Parquet & Wood Floor Fitters

 Pros of Solid Wood Flooring

-• Customisation Options: Solid wood floorboards come in various sizes and can be professionally treated or finished to achieve your desired look.
-This versatility allows you to create a floor that meets your specific aesthetic and functional needs.
+• Customisation Options: Floorboards come in various sizes and can be treated or finished to achieve your desired look.

-• Durability and Longevity: When properly maintained, solid wood floors are incredibly durable and can last for a century or more.
-Their robust construction ensures they remain intact and functional over many years.
+• Durability and Longevity: With proper care, solid wood floors can last for a century or more.

 Cons of Solid Wood Flooring